 15 Facts about South Island Mountains

-11th December is International Mountain Day and to celebrate we have collated this list of interesting facts about the South Island mountains.
+To celebrate International Mountain Day we have collated this list of interesting facts about the South Island mountains.

 - Approximately 60% of the South Island is covered by mountain ranges.